An Exponential Lower Bound on the Sub-Packetization of MSR Codes: Linear-algebraic setup of repair of MSR code

 \begin{defn}[MSR subspace family] For integers $\ell,r$ with $r | \ell$ and a field $\F$, a collection of subspaces $H_1,\dots,H_k$ of $\F^\ell$ of dimension $\ell/r$ each is said to be an \emph{$(\ell,r)_\F$-MSR subspace family} if there exist invertible linear maps $\Phi_{i,j}$ on $\F^\ell$, $i \in \{1,2,\dots,k\}$ and $j \in \{1,2,\dots,r-1\}$ such that for every $i \in [k]$, the following holds:

 \end{defn}

 Now, we recall the argument that if we have an $(n,k,\ell)$-MSR code with constant repair matrices, then that also yields a family of subspaces and maps with the above properties.
 Indeed, we can take $H_m$, $m \in [k]$, to be $\mathcal{R}(S_m)$, and $\Phi_{m,j}$, $j \in [r-1]$, is the invertible linear transformation mapping $\mathbf{x} \in \F^\ell$, viewed as a row vector, to $\mathbf{x} C_{j+1,m} C_{1,m}^{-1}$.
 It is clear that Property \eqref{eq:msr-1} follows from \eqref{eq:self-disjoint}, and Property \eqref{eq:msr-2} follows from \eqref{eq:fixed-by-others}.
 Together with the loss of one dimension in the transformation~\cite{TWB14} to an MSR code with constant repair subspaces, we can conclude the following connection between MSR codes and the very structured set of subspaces and maps of Definition~\ref{def:msr-family}. \begin{prop} Suppose there exists an $(n,k,\ell)$-MSR code over a field $\F$.
-Then there exists an $(\ell,r)_\F$-MSR subspace family with $k-1$ subspaces. \end{prop} For the reverse direction, the MSR subspace family can take care of the node repair, but one still needs to ensure the MDS property.
+Then there exists an $(\ell,r)_\F$-MSR subspace family with $k-1$ subspaces. \end{prop}

+For the reverse direction, the MSR subspace family can take care of the node repair, but one still needs to ensure the MDS property.
 This approach was taken in \cite{WTB12}, based on a construction of an $(\ell,r)_\F$-MSR subspace family of size $(r+1)\log_r \ell$.
-For completeness, we present another construction of an MSR subspace family in Theorem~\ref{theorem:construction} below, whose proof we defer to Appendix~\ref{app:construction}.
+For completeness, we present another construction of an MSR subspace family in Section~\ref{sec:construction}.
 The subspaces in our construction are identical to \cite{WTB12} but we pick the linear maps differently, using just two distinct eigenvalues.
 As a result, our construction works over any field with more than two elements.
 In comparison, the approach in \cite{WTB12} used $k^{r-1} \ell/r$ distinct eigenvalues, and thus required a field that is bigger than this bound.
-It is an interesting question to see if the MDS property can be incorporated into our construction to give MSR codes with sub-packetization $r^{k/(r+1)}$ over smaller fields. \begin{theorem} For $|\F| > 2$, there exists an $(\ell = r^m,r)_\F$-MSR subspace family of $(r+1)m = (r+1)\log_r(\ell)$ subspaces. \end{theorem}
+It is an interesting question to see if the MDS property can be incorporated into our construction to give MSR codes with sub-packetization $r^{k/(r+1)}$ over smaller fields.